hamidkhbl/RentersReview/README.md

 ### Roles
 In this platform we have 4 levels of users.
-- Unregistered users who can read the content
+- None member users.
+This users can only view places and comments.
-- Registered users who can add new places, leave comments and like comments
+- Members users.
+Members can do all the actions that a none member user can do plus they can add new places, leave comments and like comments
-- Admin user who can edit and delete places and comments.
-Admin users also can lock and unlock users.
+- Admin users.
+Admins can perform all the actions that member users can plus they can edit and delete all places and comments.
+- Super admin. super admin users can perform all the actions that admin users can plus they can bulk delete places and view other users information.
 ### APIs

 `GET /places`